Ozgedp/My_repo/README.md

 # Traveling Salesman

-This project is to solve classic travelling salesman problem.
+- This project is to solve classic travelling salesman problem and the code outputs an interactive Python GUI map with Tkinder to show the coordinates of the best route.

-There is a salesman who has to visit a list of cities only once and then had to finish the journey where it starts.
+- There is a salesman who has to visit a list of cities only once and then had to finish the journey where it starts.
 The salesman had to minimize total distance, thus what is the best route that the salesman should follow?

 ## Purposes of this project

-- Solving complex problems with Python 3 programs.
+- Solving complex problems with Python 3 programming language.
+- Implementing Python GUI (Graphical User Interface) programming with Tkinder package
+- Writing tests (used  pytest) and *Test-Driven-Development* (TDD).
 - Considering different search algorithms and data structures.
-- Practice writing tests (used  pytest) and *Test-Driven-Development* (TDD).

 ## Details of the Problem